apfelaudio/eurorack-pmod/README.md

 - I/O is about +/- 8V capable, wider is possible with a resistor change.

 ## Gateware details
-- Examples based on Icebreaker FPGA + open-source toolchain.
+- Examples based on Icebreaker FPGA (iCE40 part) or Colorlight i5 (ECP5 part).
 - User-defined DSP logic is decoupled from rest of system (see [`gateware/cores`](gateware/cores) directory)

 ## Getting Started

+0. Install the OSS FPGA CAD flow.
 The gateware is automatically built and tested in CI, so it may be helpful to look at [`.github/workflows/main.yml`](.github/workflows/main.yml).
-Basically the reality of working with this device is as follows:

 1. Build or obtain `eurorack-pmod` hardware and connect it to your FPGA development board using a ribbon cable or similar.
-(Make sure to check the `RIBBON` define in `top.sv` is set correctly!)
+(Double check that the pin mappings are correct, some ribbon cables will swap them on you)
+2. Try some of the examples.
+From the `gateware` directory, type `make` to see valid commands.
+By default it will compile a bitstream with the 'mirror' core, which just sends inputs to outputs.
 2. Calibrate your hardware using the process described in [`gateware/cal/cal.py`](gateware/cal/cal.py).
 Use this to create your own `gateware/cal/cal_mem.hex` to compensate for any DC biases in the ADCs/DACs. (this step is only necessary if you need sub-50mV accuracy on your inputs/outputs, which is the case if you are tuning oscillators, not so much if you are creating rhythm pulses.
-3. Pick the core you want to use from `gateware/cores` and use the appropriate one in `gateware/top.sv`.
-Note, you can only have one enabled at a time unless you add extra connections between them!

 # Project structure
 The project is split into 2 directories, [`hardware`](hardware) for the PCB/panel and [`gateware`](gateware) for the FPGA source.
 Some interesting directories: